sbsatter/ckanext-oauth2/README.md

 - `CKAN_OAUTH2_AUTHORIZATION_HEADER`
 - `CKAN_OAUTH2_PROFILE_API_GROUPMEMBERSHIP_FIELD`
 - `CKAN_OAUTH2_SYSADMIN_GROUP_NAME`

 * The callback URL that you should set on your OAuth 2.0 is: `https://YOUR_CKAN_INSTANCE/oauth2/callback`, replacing `YOUR_CKAN_INSTANCE` by the machine and port where your CKAN instance is running.

 ## Credits

-Based on the fork from [Conwetlab](https://github.com/conwetlab/ckanext-oauth2)
+Based on the fork from [Conwetlab](https://github.com/conwetlab/ckanext-oauth2) and  [SCC Digital Hub](https://github.com/scc-digitalhub/ckanext-oauth2)